mxcarousel/Adversarial_Dropout/README.md

 * --size : the number of clients
 * --sample_frac : the fraction to be sampled.
 It can be calculated by ``the number of sampled clients/ size``
+* --sample_strategy: 'uar' for uniformly at random and 'withp' for with probability p.
 * --communication_round
 * --local_steps: the argument to override the default settings and set a constant local steps
 * --local_epochs: 2 by default.
 The multiplicative factor to the minimum nuber of the batches.